ultimike/d8-composer-pantheon/move-site-in.md

    *  `git remote add pantheon ssh://…` - you'll need to remember to substitute "pantheon" for "origin" in the remainder of Git commands below.
 *  If you want to only push this new repository to Pantheon then first remove the reference to the old repository:
    *  `git remote rm origin`
    *  `git remote add origin ssh://…`
 *  If the site doesn't have an existing remote repository, the use:
    *  `git remote add origin ssh://…`

+Push to the Pantheon repository:

 *  If the site's repository is already hosted on Pantheon use:

 `git push origin master`

 *  If you are pushing to Pantheon for the first time use:

 `git push --force origin master`